The Emerald Street Literary Festival 2017: the line-up

 Why do we love to talk about books?

-Finalists from this year’s Baileys Prize For Women’s Fiction discuss the question with the Prize’s founder Kate Mosse.
+Finalists from this year’s Baileys Women’s Prize For Fiction discuss the question with the Prize’s co-founder Kate Mosse, including the first public appearance from 2017 winner Naomi Alderman, author of The Power after the prize on Wednesday

 SOLD OUT Telling true stories: explaining narrative journalism